michaelsproul/rust-simpl-db/README.md

 $ env RUST_LOG=trace ./create
 ```

-To enable logging for a new front-end binary use `util::enable_logging`.
+To enable logging for a new front-end binary use `run_main`.